 Age structure varies by ethnic group.
-In 2006, the European ethnic group population was the oldest, with a median age of 38 years, followed by Asians (28 years), Other ethnic group (26 years), Māori (23 years) and Pacific peoples (21 years).
-By 2021, half of all Māori will be older than 26 years and half of all Pacific peoples will be older than 24 years.
-Over the same period, the median age of European and Asian New Zealanders is expected to have risen to 44 years and 36 years, respectively.9
+In 2006, the European or Other population was the oldest, with a median age of 38 years, followed by the Asian population (28 years), the Māori population (23 years) and Pacific peoples (22 years).
+By 2026, half of all Māori will be older than 25 years and half of all Pacific peoples will be older than 23 years.
+Over the same period, the median age of Asian

+New Zealanders is expected to rise to 36 years, while for European or Other New Zealanders it will rise to 43 years.9